abilandz/Bash_Starterkit/Tutorial.md

 ```bash
 alias lx='ssh -Y abilandz@lxplus.cern.ch'
 ```
-Here basically you have defined an abbreviation (or alias, or shortcut) for lengthy command input, and in this case, you have named it **lx**.
+Here basically you have defined an abbreviation (or alias, or shortcut) for the lengthy command input, and in this case, you have named it **lx**.
 Now it suffices only to type in the terminal

 ```bash
 lx